-On today’s date in 2012, the Royal Canadian Mint unveiled a new generation of $1 and $2 coins – loonies and toonies, respectively – with updated laser etching security features and a patented multi-ply plated steel technology, making for long-lasting coinage.
+On today’s date in 2012, the Royal Canadian Mint unveiled a new generation of $1 and $2 coins (loonies and toonies, respectively) with updated laser-etched security features and a patented multi-ply plated steel technology, making for longer-lasting coinage.

-Instead of traditional alloys, the new loonies and toonies are now manufactured using the same multi-ply plated steel technology found in the current 25-cent, 10-cent, 5-cent and former 1-cent circulation coins.
-The process covers a steel core with alternating layers of metals, like copper, nickel and brass.
+Instead of traditional alloys, the current loonies and toonies are manufactured using the same multi-ply plated steel technology as Canada’s 25-, 10- and five-cent circulation coins.
+The process covers a steel core with alternating layers of metals such as copper, nickel and brass.

-While the new loonie keeps the traditional loon design, there is one visible change: a single laser-marked maple leaf positioned within a circle on the coin’s reverse, around the loon design.
-The laser marks are produced during the striking of the coins using a contrasting pattern micro-engraved on the coin die itself.
-With a diameter of 26.5 mm and a height of 1.95 mm, the new loonies weigh 6.27 grams.
+While the new loonie kept its traditional loon design, there was one visible change: a single laser-marked maple leaf is positioned within a circle on the coin’s reverse, around the loon design.
+The laser marks are produced during the coin-striking process using a contrasting pattern micro-engraved on the die.
+With a diameter of 26.5 millimetres and a height of 1.95 millimetres, the current loonies weigh 6.27 grams.

-However, not everyone loved the updated coinage – later that year, CBC News reported the new coins were creating problems in the vending industry.
+Soon after the coins were issued, CBC News reported they were creating problems in the vending industry.